tomdoeslinux/PixaPencil/README.md

 - Ability to select from four different brushes
 - Ability to select custom colors from HEX code or RGB sliders
 - Ability to unfavorite/favorite projects

+Go to https://github.com/realtomjoney/PyxlMoose/projects/1 to have a look at features we want to add to PyxlMoose.

 ## Shoutout
 Thank you to: